PULdischo/ficherito/docs/concepts/htr-ocr.md

 # HTR and OCR

-Understand how Flatfish extracts text from handwritten and printed historical documents.
+Understand how Ficherito extracts text from handwritten and printed historical documents.

 ---